nezaj/web-bitelog/src/data/notes.md

+### 11/15/2020

+Succeeded with all greens this week!
+Feels good :)

+Was nice to mix in some eating out as well, even fit in an ice cream that worked with the calories and macros.
+Worked out everyday and hit almost all my habits every day this week.
+I think hitting my habits in addition to clean diet + exercise makes me feel good overall.

+Getting some wisdom teeth extracted tomorrow so will be restricted in terms of workout and some eating.
+Nonethless, let's get another week of all greens in :)

 ### 11/13/2020

 Another clean day :) So far M-F this week has been all greens -- feels good!
 I've been consistent with all my other habits this week as well.
 Definitely notice that